exercism/java/exercises/practice/hamming/.approaches/introduction.md

 Or `IntStream` could be used with its [`map()`][map] and [`sum()`][sum] methods.
 `IntStream` could also be used with its [`reduce()`][reduce] method.

+# General guidance

+Regardless of the approach used, one thing to look out for is to whether to calculate the hamming distance in the constructor or in the `getHammingDistance()` function.
+A benefit to calculating in the constructor is that the distance is calculated only once, no matter how many times `getHammingDistance()` is called.
+A benefit to calculating in `getHammingDistance()` is that, if it is not called, then the calculation never has to be performed.
+But then, in that case, why instantiate the `Hamming` object at all?

 ## Approach: `for ` loop

 ```java